Respect and Consideration for Human Rights

 Pineapple Production Business Promoting Local Employment, Supporting Living Infrastructure, and Improving Productivity

-For more details, please refer to Community Contribution.
+For more details, please refer to Community Contribution in Social Contribution Activities.

 An Oil Project in the Caspian Sea, which Ensures a Stable Resource Supply and Contributes to Local Communities for Harmonious Cooperation

-For more details, please refer to Community Contribution.
+For more details, please refer to Community Contribution in Social Contribution Activities.

 Cooperation with Stakeholders